-Echoes the anti-drugs campaign slogan 'Just say no', championed most famously by Nancy Reagan in America.
+Echoes the US anti-drugs campaign slogan 'Just say no', championed most famously by Nancy Reagan.

 A long-running series of British commercials for a certain brand of bread emphasised the Yorkshire origins of the manufacturer.
 This slogan is in a parody of a Yorkshire accent, presumably for similar reasons.

-+ [p.
-30] The shield design described is the Ankh-Morpork coat of arms, not shown in the front of the book (but on the cover of Streets of Ankh-Morpork).
+- [p.
+30] The shield design described is the Ankh-Morpork coat of arms, not shown in the front of this book (but on the cover of The Streets of Ankh-Morpork).

 See the annotation for p.
-9/9 of The Colour Of Magic , but specifically referring to the brown owls of New Zealand, which, to a British viewpoint, are 'some islands on the other side of the world'.
-Thus the morpork could be compared to the New Zealand brown owl.
+9 of The Colour Of Magic , but specifically referring to the Morepork owls of New Zealand, which, to a British viewpoint, are 'some islands on the other side of the world'.

 The names of the heralds are adapted from terms used in English heraldry.
 'Pursuivant' is simply the title for an assistant herald.
 English pursuivants include the Rouge Croix (cf. Terry's Croissant Rouge) and Bluemantle (Terry gives us the 'Pardessus Chatain' or 'Brown Overcoat').

-1688 AD in England was the date of the 'Glorious [bloodless] Revolution' when the Catholic James II was deposed in favour of the Protestant Willem van Oranje, Stadholder of the Netherlands.
-He married Mary Stuart and became William III.
-"Old Stoneface", on the other hand, is clearly modelled on Oliver Cromwell, who ruled the Commonwealth (Republic) of England, Scotland, Wales and Ireland from 1652 to 1658, at one point refusing Parliament's offer of the crown.
+1688 AD in England was the date of the bloodless 'Glorious Revolution', when the Catholic James II was deposed in favour of the Protestant William of Orange (who would reign as William III), Stadtholder of the Dutch Republic and husband of Mary II.
+The Discworld's "Old Stoneface", on the other hand, is clearly modelled on Oliver Cromwell, who ruled the Commonwealth (Republic) of England, Scotland, Wales and Ireland from 1652 to 1658, at one point refusing Parliament's offer of the crown.
 Among his many reforms, he championed religious freedom and tolerance, extending even to Jews, who were welcome in England for the first time since 1290.

-"Excretus Est Ex Altitudine" -- Shat On From a Great Height; "Depositatum De Latrina" -- Chucked Down The Toilet.
+"Excretus Est Ex Altitudine" -- Shat On From a Great Height

 From an old nursery rhyme: